-Post year-end, the Company signed a Definitive Purchase and Sale Agreement for the acquisition of this project and expects to complete the transaction, pending a positive evaluation, by the end of Q2/2023.
+The Company signed a Definitive Purchase and Sale Agreement for the acquisition of the 100% interest of this project and expects to complete the transaction, pending a positive evaluation, by the end of Q2/2023.
 (See press release dated February 15, 2023).